nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ### Send a Message

-Sends the contact's message string, via `MessagesProvider.send(_:for:)` method, through the WebSocket to the thread it belongs to.
+Sends the contact's message string, via `ChatThreadProvider.send(_:)` method, through the WebSocket to the thread it belongs to.
 It is necessary to have established connection; otherwise, it throws an error.

 ```swift
 @MainActor